AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 ## **About TA-Helper**

-TAs often have difficulties in managing students to teams in their classes, especially if they are managing multiple classes and even modules at the saem time.
+TAs often have difficulties in managing students to teams in their classes, especially if they are managing multiple classes and even modules at the same time.
 Due to the large number of students, TAs need to track of many nominal rolls for their classes.
 To effectively manage all students, a TA should have a single platform to keep track of all students, modules and classes taught.
 Furthermore, students may need to be grouped into various teams for assessment and group project purposes.

 TA-Helper is a all-in-one desktop student contact management application for TAs to take control of the trivial student management work so that they can focus on what is most important, teaching and delivering quality content to students!